nextlevelshit/web-coding-classes/WCC-Session-1/README.md

 What basically is meant by „good” we will explain on a later session.
 But, don't worry and go ahead or even skip different sections or even whole session.

-## Creating Accounts

-> Web developers are not alone.

-After a while you will see how huge our community is.
-We're having our own „newspapers“, question-and-answer (Q&A) platforms and space to colaborate, present and discuss your own projects.
-And you're already right there.
-This is `GitHub`.
-It's *the place to be* for developers at all, not only web developers.

 ## Website Manipulation

 > It's all visible.